Skip to main content

 }

-Save the deployment ID from deployment.spec.id:
+Save the deployment ID from deployment.spec.id so subsequent commands can reference the deployment:

 export CW_DEPLOYMENT_ID="[DEPLOYMENT-ID]"